Development Environment Setup

 macOS release-download note (not required for source development)

-If a downloaded app reports "Mesh-client is damaged and can't be opened", remove quarantine:
+If a downloaded app reports "Mesh-client is damaged and can't be opened", see macOS: File is damaged and cannot be opened.

 Windows